Devendra-Singh6464/Linux_Notes/commands.md

 ```
 systemctl
 ```
 This command lists only the service units with active activaton states.
 ```
 systemctl list-units --type=service
 systemctl --type=service
 ```

-enabled : available across re-boot system.
+Enabled : available across re-boot system.

-1. if you want to set the limeit any service to tack a memory so
+1. if you want to set the limit any service to tack a memory so
 ```
 systemctl set-property (service_name)httpd.service MemoryLimit=200M
 ```